 Carol was a member of the first cohort to become a Certified Healthcare Simulation Educator through the SSH certification program and she is a co-chair of the Mid-Atlantic Consortium of Medical Schools.
 She was a coauthor of a poster presented at the Osler Center Day held October 2013, which was titled, Always Clear and Caring: Creating and evaluating an education program in patient-centered communication.
 Carol participated in a panel discussion at the ASPE 2013 conference, June 2013, Programming for Teens: Medical Career Exploration for Junior High and High School Students.
 Carol coauthored the article, How Do Gender and Anxiety Affect Students’ Self-Assessment and Actual Performance on a High-Stakes Clinical Skills Examination? published in Academic Medicine, January 2013.
 She presented SP oral feedback for medical students, residents, and fellows: Guided reflections at the SPSim 2012 Swiss Conference on Standardized Patients and Simulation in Health Care, Lausanne, Switzerland, November 2012.
 Carol was a recipient of a Tufts University School of Medicine Innovations in Education Grant in 2009.

-Dru Holehan has seventeen years of experience as an integral member of the Johns Hopkins administrative staff.
-During her tenure, she has been instrumental in the development and implementation of several innovative and exciting programs, the most recent of which is the state of the art Johns Hopkins Medicine Simulation Center.
-Dru was directly involved with the planning and implementation of the Center which opened in 2008.
-In her position, she is responsible for much of the day-to-day operations of the Sim Center including, but not limited to staffing, budget preparation, project cost analysis, financial reporting, and acquisition of high-fidelity medical training equipment, while fulfilling Johns Hopkins commitment to education, research, and patient safety.
-Dru participated in an expert panel discussion at the International Meeting of Simulation in Healthcare conference in 2011, The Personnel Side of Simulation.
+Dru Holehan has twenty years of experience as an integral member of the Johns Hopkins administrative staff.
+During her tenure she has been instrumental in the development and implementation of several innovative and exciting programs, the most recent of which is the expansion of the state of the art Johns Hopkins Medicine Simulation Center.
+As the Administrative Manager, Ms. Holehan is responsible for much of the day-to-day operations of the Center including, but not limited to staffing, promotion, acquisition of high-fidelity medical training equipment, financial reporting and fulfilling Johns Hopkins' commitment to education, research, and patient safety.

 Andrew Stella has more than a decade of experience working with multimedia technology in the educational context.
 Professionally, he has worked extensively within the Johns Hopkins University system, as an e-learning multimedia production specialist at the Bloomberg School of Public Health, as the Digital Audio Specialist at the Digital Media Center on the Homewood campus, and as an adjunct faculty member of the Peabody Institute.
 Andrew’s educational background is focused in music and media production, including a B.S. in Recording Industry from Middle Tennessee State University, and a M.A. in Recording and Acoustics from the Peabody Institute of the Johns Hopkins University.
 Additionally, he has received a research-oriented master’s degree in Sound and Music Computing from Universitat Pompeu Fabra in Barcelona, Spain.
 Andrew’s research and professional interests involve exploring the intersection of technology, media, art and education.